Okavango Delta, Botswana. Landsat 8 Map © Descartes Labs

 An Indie Project

-My first few years working at an advertising agency helped me fund a computer art studio, and gave me the added benefit of some perspective to take on this challenge—to found a not-for-profit art studio.
-I enjoyed being part of a small animation team, forerunning an in-house design team, and bouncing ideas around with the developers and the executives, however, I often regretted that the work fell short of showing the uniquely interactive capacity of the technology at play.
+My first few years working at a small ad company helped me to fund a computer art suite.
+Moreover, the small studio experience gave me an added benefit of some perspective when my time came to found a computer art studio.
+I enjoyed being part of a small animation team, forerunning an in-house design team, and bouncing ideas around with the developers and the executives, however I often regretted that the ad work fell short of showing the uniquely interactive capacity of the technology at play.

-In contrast to the glossy commercial products I was helping to promote, indie projects represent a single, personal vision.
-When a design shifts from serving a mass audience to the individual experience, this encourages vulnerabilities within the art form that allow connection with an audience on a personal level.
+In contrast to glossy commercial products, and the advertising companies that promote them, independent art projects represent a singular vision.
+When a design shifts from serving a mass audience to serving an individual experience, this encourages expression of self within the art form.
+And that show of vulnerability welcomes connection with the audience on a personal level.

 My passion is wildlife art.
 I believe that illustrating beauty in nature through the lens of interactive media can give rise to an unprecedented voice in support of wildlife conservation.
 And so I am illustrating a journey with an elephant—for elephants and for everyone.